Skilled Trade Gap

 We’re Hiring!
 Everyone I speak to these days has the same story; “Good help is hard, no impossible, to find.”
 We’ve all heard of the “Skilled trade gap,”

 Right now, 53% of skilled trades workers are over the age of 45.
-The trades has become an older profession, as older baby boomers and some Gen X’ers near retirement age.
+The trades have become an older profession, as older baby boomers and some Gen X’ers near retirement age.

 A Paradigm Shift is Needed